 5G1.
 Masters championships are open only to riders with racing ages in the specified ranges who are USA citizens or permanent residents as shown on their licenses.
-UCI Trade Team members are not allowed to enter Masters Championships.
+Riders who have been given Elite status as specified in rule 1H4 may not enter Masters Championships.
 The "+" notation means that riders are qualified if their racing age is the one given or older.
 USA Cycling reserves the right to combine categories in Road Races, Criteriums, and Points Races if the field size is less than 6 riders in any one category.
 Medals will awarded to the finishers of all categories (up to five places) in their respective finishing order.